Carlosrincong/AWS-Solutions-Architect-Associate/Neptune/README.md

 - IAM: who can manage
 - HTTPS encrypted connections: comunication with the database
 - Data is encrypted at rest and in transit, keys can be managed with KMS

+## Neptune Streams
+- Real-time ordered sequence of evenry change to your graph data
+- Changes are available inmediately after writing
+- Stream data is accesible in a HTTP REST API
+- Use Case: notifications, synchronization in another data store, replicate data across multiple regions